Okay, you’ve heard about SmartGrids, Home Automation, RF frequency this, and powerline that… But how does this stuff really work?

 Here are some things to try when the INSTEON devices do not always respond to commands and some things to know when purchasing INSTEON devices.

 - Every house has two 110V power legs that are electrically connected only at the street or alley transformer.
 Properly installing two INSTEON AccessPoint RFs (or SignaLinc RFs) will bridge all INSTEON signals across both power legs.
 These are required to have a complete and reliable INSTEON home network.
-Be sure and follow the instructions that come with the AccessPoint RFs to ensure that they are plugged into outlets on opposite power legs.
-As I indicated above, the Dual band modules could have a serious impact on this, when possible purchase the Dual band products.
+Be sure and follow the instructions that come with the AccessPoint RFs to make sure that they are plugged into outlets on opposite power legs.
+The dual band modules actually can replace and/or supplement the Access points, so where possible, purchase Dual band devices.

-- If your having issues, try plugging an extra Access Point into your Powerline controller (assuming it is not a 2413).
-That should allow the command to reach the RF network slightly sooner…
+- If you’re having issues, try plugging an extra Access Point into your Powerline controller (assuming that your plm/plc is not a 2413).
+That will allow the signal to skip a hop or two, when reaching the RF Network.

 - If you are unable to see the PowerLine Controller / Modem, check System Profiler in the Utilities folder.
-Check under USB, The 2412U and 2413U will show up with an Vendor ID of 0×0403 (FTDI), and a Product ID of 0×6001.
+Check under USB, The 2412U and 2413U will show up with a Vendor ID of 0x0403 (FTDI), and a Product ID of 0x6001.

 - Try a different outlet.
 If that doesn’t work, try plugging directly into the Insteon Controller, and see if you can control the device from there.
 If not, the device maybe defective.

 - Enable “Report error on all NAKs” in Indigo PowerLinc 2414U Interface Options.
-It will help identify problem modules that are responding intermittently to Indigo commands.
+It will help find problem modules that are responding intermittently to Indigo commands.

 - [2414U/S Only] If your Stand-Alone timers do not seem to be working, Go into Preferences -> Interface options -> Advanced Powerlinc Options -> Sync Interface Time, wait a few moments, and Show Interface Time.
 If that works properly, unplug the Controller for a few moments, plug it back in.
 Reconnect in Indigo, and Show the Interface Time again.
 If it’s the wrong time, you probably have a bad battery in the controller.
 Indigo will have issues, and may not be able to connect to it.
 The 2413/2412 controller doesn’t have a built-in clock, so there is no stand-alone mode.